Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Evaluation

-We observe that \scmacro{}'s algorithm is bottlenecked by the serialized commit process.
-Even though the commit process requires no coordination, and it is asynchronous to the execution and replication.
-It is still on the critical path for \textit{end-to-end} transaction life cycle and thus established the lower bound of latency.
-This is essentially a producer-consumer problem where the system is limited by the rate at which the serialized commit handler can consume the optimistically produced transactions results.
+We observe that \scmacro{} is bottlenecked by the serialized commit process.
+Even though the commit process requires no coordination, and is asynchronous to execution and replication, it is still on the critical path for the \textit{end-to-end} transaction life cycle and thus establishes a lower bound for latency.
+This is essentially a producer-consumer problem where the system is limited by the rate at which the serialized commit handler can consume the optimistically produced transaction results.
 Therefore, regardless of how fast the local OCC execution is, the overall throughput cannot exceed the commit throughput.

 We also observe a cascading effect: a slower commit results in more stale transactions because optimistic execution cannot keep up with the latest database snapshot.
 This, in turn, increases the number of re-executions, which further slows down the commit process.
 Thus, optimizing the commit process is an important future direction.